-Trekking on Kea, in the Cyclades: Kea is a beautiful island which offers a mountainous setting ideal for trekking.
+Trekking on Kea, in the Cyclades: Kea is a beautiful island that offers a mountainous setting ideal for trekking.
 The trekking paths on Kea vary in difficulty, as they may last from a few minutes to several hours.
 These paths cross hillsides, valleys, forests, and many picturesque villages.
 They are usually well-signed but a map is also always required, if not a guide.

 One of the most popular trekking routes on Kea starts in Agios Symeon village and ends in the remote beach of Agios Filippos.
 The whole route takes about 2 hours and passes through stone paths, lovely countryside, and small chapels.